Labs64/NetLicensing-Zapier/README.md

 You need to be authenticated to use NetLicensing API.
 Use the following authentication options:
 - Username/Password - provides full access to the NetLicensing API
 - [API Key](https://netlicensing.io/wiki/security) *(recommended)* - provides limited access to the NetLicensing API based on the API Key Role.
+We suggest using roleId `ROLE_APIKEY_OPERATION` if you need to manage customers and licenses and roleId `ROLE_APIKEY_MAINTENANCE` is you need to manage product details.

 ### Triggers
 - *New Product* - Triggers when a new product is created